No Te Avisa: Live performances

 Gian Marco performed the song several times during his concert tour as well as on tv shows like Magaly TeVe".
+Gian Marco also performed the song on the album's promotional first concert at the Jockey Club on June 2, 2006 alongside fellow Peruvian singer Juan Diego Flórez.
 In 2012 he performed the song alongside Mexican rock singer Álex Lora during a concert event which featured several guest artist to celebrate his 20 year career and promote his album 20 Años.

 Music video

 The music video show Gian Marco in a big factory singing the song while his band is playing.
 Then the image changes to showing cupid shooting flaming arrows at people.
 The video was directed by the Peruvian director Percy Céspedez and was filmed on April 23 in an abandoned factory in Lima.
 The space was practically remodeled and reconditioned for the filming of the video, which took 20 hours of hard work.
 New faces were sought for the clip, as the singer is intended to reach a younger audience.
 The video of the song became available on all Peruvian channels and on the most important channels in Central and South America on May 4, 2006, one day after the song was released on the radio.